dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 ---
 [^petercordes]: I thought that write-back and write-through were properties of the hardware caches and not something that could be set on memory pages.
 I asked [When use write-through cache policy for pages](https://stackoverflow.com/questions/61129142/when-use-write-through-cache-policy-for-pages) and Peter Cordes gave a precise exhaustive answer.
 It looks like there are very few real-world uses for write-through caches and the only real advantage to them is that they make the hardware designers job easier.
 [^travdowns]: I was puzzled about how the store buffer and LFB interacts and asked [How do the store buffer and line fill buffer interact on Stackoverflow](https://stackoverflow.com/questions/61129773/how-do-the-store-buffer-and-line-fill-buffer-interact-with-each-other).
-Travis Downs gave gave a detailed explanation (which I've only summarized).
-In particular the exact point when the different steps (issue, retire, commit) happens has lots details.
+Travis Downs gave a detailed explanation (which I've only summarized).
+In particular the exact point when the different steps (issue, retire, commit) happens has lots of details.